svyatoslavkorneev/downscaling/README.md

 gcc −fPIC −fopenmp −shared −o downscale.so downscale.c \
 −I /home/ubuntu/anaconda2/include/python2.7/

+The main Python program process_downscale.py reads TIFF images from the folder Images, inverts the color and scales the intensity to [0:1], where 0 is pure black and 1 is pure white (see 1).
+The average intensity value of the solid phase has to be less then the average value of the void phase.
+The program also read TIFF files with the mask from the folder Mask, where the area of the interest is masked by pure white and the area outside by pure black.
+The intensity of the solid and void phases are taken from the text file from the folder x1x2, where each value has a separate line.

+The Python program outputs the extracted pore area measurements to the text file inside the folder Regions, where the area is measured in pixels.
+The downscaled binary TIFF images (see Fig. 4) are written to the folder Downscale.
+Porosity for every image and other useful information is written to the terminal.

+The main function of the Python program is

+imagedown, regprop, fi, logstr = downscale(image, mask, scale, x1, x2),

+where image is the 2D array of float numbers.
+Each element of the array stores the image pixel intensity.
+Average intensity value for the solid phase has to be less than for the void phase.
+Input variable mask is 2D array of type integer.
+It is filled with values 0 or 1, where value 1 masks the area of the interest.
+The value of the integer variable scale defines the resolution of the downscaled image with respect to the resolution of the original image.
+Values of the float variables x1 and x2 define the intensity of the void and solid phases, respectively.
+The function output 2D integer array, where each element stores the value of the pixel intensity.
+Value 1 of the array corresponds to the void phase and value 0 to the solid phase.
+The function also output the skimage object with the list of properties of labeled regions, where each region correspond to a single pore.
+It also outputs the value of porosity and the string variable with the useful tech- nical information.
+After the downscaling, the extracted regions properties can be measured, for example region area, by using skimage library.

 Example of the output of the program process_downscale.py, where the string image shows the name of the downscaled image, delta is the half of the